 Sweden has set its sights on a long-term vision of global competitiveness, a lean but effective and productive public sector, and carefully managed international influence.
 Many indicators suggest that Sweden is well on its way to achieving these goals.
-The key problems facing the government are not related to supporting economic and social winners, but rather getting the losers onboard the larger societal project.
+The key challenges facing the government are not related to supporting economic and social winners, but rather getting the losers onboard the larger societal project.
 Sweden's long-term social and economic sustainability hinges on the capacity of the government in this respect.
 Sweden's government now faces the challenge of clearly defining its larger social agenda.
 Choosing which strategy to implement is not feasible until the government defines its objectives.

-With the return of the Social Democrats to political power, a key issue is determining which reforms of the welfare state, the education system and the labor market that were introduced by the previous non-socialist government should be continued - and which should be reversed.
-Reversing a large number of reforms could introduce a stop-and-go policymaking pattern that would be detrimental to institutional capacity, stability and predictability, which are important for economic development.
-On the other hand, simply administering further an inherently non-socialist policy agenda would also be difficult to sustain from an electoral point of view.
+With the Social Democrats' return to political power, a key issue is determining which of the previous non-socialist government's reforms of the welfare state, education system and labor market should be continued and which should be reversed.
+Reversing a large number of reforms could introduce a stop-and-go pattern of policymaking that would be detrimental to institutional capacity, stability and predictability, which are important for economic development.
+On the other hand, simply further administering an inherently non-socialist policy agenda would also be difficult to sustain from an electoral point of view.

-In terms of challenges facing the government, three related problems seem to stand out: unemployment, integration and equality.
-Over the past several years, Sweden has enjoyed sustained strong economic development, except for the odd year in the midst of economic crisis.
-However, even during high-growth periods the government has recorded high levels of unemployment.
-Whether there are problems in preparing students for work life or whether there are invisible thresholds to enter the labor market, unemployment in general and youth unemployment in particular remains a problem.
+In terms of challenges facing the government, four related problems stand out: immigration and accommodating asylum seekers, unemployment, integration, and equality.
+Over the past several years, Sweden has enjoyed strong economic development, except for the odd year in the midst of the economic crisis.
+However, even during high-growth periods, the government has recorded relatively high levels of unemployment.
+Whether these are problems in preparing students for work life or invisible thresholds to enter the labor market, unemployment in general and youth unemployment in particular remains a problem.
 The previous government put their trust overwhelmingly in the market and incentives; the new government appears to be somewhat more "dirigiste" in its approach.
-It is yet too early to assess whether this new policy style will be any more successful in addressing these urgent sets of issues.
-And it is too early to assess if the red-green coalition will be successful at all in the extraordinary election in March 2015.
+It is too early to assess whether this new policy style will be any more successful in addressing these urgent sets of issues.

-Integration is to some extent a similar type of problem.
+Integration is, to some extent, a similar type of problem.
 Visible and invisible obstacles prevent immigrants from finding meaningful jobs and societal acceptance in Sweden.
-The comparison with other countries in this respect is not satisfying.
+A comparison with other countries in this respect is not satisfying.
 Unlike in other countries, Sweden has made efforts and devoted financial resources to solving the problem.
 Still, its formula has not worked, likely because the government has been unable to overcome societal obstacles.
 The government has taken the first step of strengthening the internal strategic capacity of the state, but now, in a second step, it needs to address the issue of making societal governance more integrative and effective.

+Core values of Swedish governance such as equality and equal treatment are being taken to the test during the present acute crisis in accommodating asylum seekers and refugees from Syria and other war-torn countries.
 In the past, equality was one of the major features of the Swedish model.
-However, inequality has increased in Sweden because of the deregulation of wage bargaining, the trend away from collective wage determination toward individualized patterns and increasing income from capital for high-income earners.
-Tax reforms under the previous government, deliberately or not, accelerated the trend toward inequality further.
+However, inequality has increased in Sweden because of wage bargaining deregulation, the trend away from collective wage determination toward individualized patterns and increasing income from capital for high-income earners.
+Tax reforms under the previous government, whether deliberately or not, further accelerated the trend toward inequality.
 Certainly, from a comparative point of view, Sweden is still a very egalitarian society.
-From a historical point of view, however, the rise of inequality is fast and striking, and it threatens to further undermine societal trust and integration.
+From a historical point of view, however, the rise of inequality is fast and striking, and threatens to further undermine societal trust and integration.
 Addressing rising inequality will therefore be a political challenge for the new red-green government.